pdfcrowd/pdfcrowd-wordpress-save-as-pdf/README.txt

 == Changelog ==

+= 2.13.0 =
+* New "The whole HTML contents fits the print area of a single page with respect to the page height/width ratio." mode for "Smart Scaling Mode" option.

 = 2.12.0 =
 * New "readability-v4" mode for "Readability Enhancements" option.
 * Minor text update in plugin settings.